Pathways

 Progression & Competition

 Everyone competes.
 Everyone progresses.
-Here's how pathways work and when gymnasts get to compete outside the club.
+Here is how the pathways work, and when gymnasts get to compete outside the club.

 How gymnasts progress to squads

 Every gymnast starts in recreational classes.
-Coaches identify potential and invite gymnasts into the squad pathway — there's no application.
+Coaches spot potential and invite gymnasts into the squad pathway.
+There is no application.

 Stage 1